19hours/sg-statutes/Acts/Requisition of Resources Act.md

 (5) In any case in which the chattel requisitioned is a chattel other than a vehicle, vessel or aircraft, such chattel shall, as soon as possession thereof is taken in pursuance of this section, vest in the Government free from any mortgage, pledge, lien or other similar obligation.

-(6) Where a competent authority has issued its notice of requisition in respect of any chattel, such chattel shall be furnished by the owner and the person having the possession, custody or control thereof to the competent authority or to such persons as such authority shall appoint for the purpose forthwith or (if such is the case) within such period as may be prescribed or mentioned in the requisition.
-On any refusal or neglect to furnish such property in the manner aforesaid, or if the competent authority has reasonable ground for believing that it is not practicable without undue delay to give any direction for the property requisitioned to be furnished or delivered to the competent authority, then the competent authority or any authorised officer acting on behalf of such authority may take possession (and if need be may enter any premises by force for the purpose) of the property requisitioned and may use the same in like manner as if it had been furnished in pursuance of the requisition.
-Payment for the same shall nevertheless be made in like manner as if the property had been duly furnished according to the requisition provided that the property specified in the requisition shall not be deemed to have been furnished except in so far as possession is taken by or by the direction of the competent authority.
+(6) Where a competent authority has issued his notice of requisition in respect of any chattel, such chattel shall be furnished by the owner and the person having the possession, custody or control thereof to the competent authority or to such persons as the competent authority shall appoint for the purpose forthwith or (if such is the case) within such period as may be prescribed or mentioned in the requisition.
+On any refusal or neglect to furnish such chattel in the manner aforesaid, or if the competent authority has reasonable ground for believing that it is not practicable without undue delay to give any direction for the chattel requisitioned to be furnished or delivered to the competent authority, then the competent authority or any authorised officer acting on behalf of the competent authority may take possession (and if need be may enter any premises by force for the purpose) of the chattel requisitioned and may use the chattel in like manner as if it had been furnished in pursuance of the requisition.
+Payment for the chattel shall nevertheless be made in like manner as if the chattel had been duly furnished according to the requisition provided that the chattel specified in the requisition shall not be deemed to have been furnished except in so far as possession is taken by or by the direction of the competent authority.

-[Act 26/1989 wef 15/06/1989]
+[Act 26/89 wef 15/06/1989]

 (7) Where the Accountant-General is satisfied that any vehicle in respect of which a licence to keep has been granted has, in exercise of the powers conferred by this section, been acquired before the expiration of the period of the validity of the licence, the Accountant-General may authorise the refund to the person who at the date of such acquisition was the owner of the vehicle of a proportionate part of the fee paid for the licence in respect of such part of the period of its validity as remained unexpired at that date, if a claim for the refund is made to him in writing by that person not later than 3 months after the date when the vehicle was acquired as aforesaid.